Skip to main content

 PlanWhat you get

 FreeBring your own Convex account.
-Connect it in Settings → Connections and Botflow injects VITE_CONVEX_URL (or EXPO_PUBLIC_CONVEX_URL) automatically.
+Connect it in Settings → Connections and Botflow injects VITE_CONVEX_URL automatically.

 ProA platform-managed Convex deployment per project.
 No setup needed — just build.